Elections To Replace Some Trump Cabinet Picks Looking Tighter Than Anticipated

 That's still an unlikely outcome, but if Democrats keep the race in ruby red Kansas close, it could give them more momentum and optimism heading into Georgia the following week.

-Ossoff and Democrats hope to 'Make Trump Furious'
+Ossoff and Democrats hope to "Make Trump Furious"

 A 30-year-old documentary filmmaker and former congressional staffer, Ossoff has become a vehicle for the anti-Trump sentiment nationwide.
 He announced this week that he had raised an eye-popping $8.3 million in the race — an unheard of number for a congressional contest in such a short time.
 But 95 percent of that came from out-of-state donors, with the help of progressive blogs and celebrity endorsements.